-This Certificate is intended to allow individuals to gain a basic understanding of the defence management field.
-The topics include Principles of Management, Quantitative Methods, Marketing, Information Systems, Financial and Management Accounting, Decision-making, and Fundamentals of Human Psychology.
-In addition, the Certificate can be applied to the General BA and BMASc degrees.
+Note: This certificate is intended to allow individuals to gain a basic understanding of the defence management field.

+The topics cover the basics of management theory across multiple disciplines.
+In addition, the Certificate can be applied to the General BA and B.M.A.Sc. degrees.
 The equivalent of ten one-credit courses is required for completion of the Certificate.